grscheller/scheller-linux-archive/envConf/README.md

 ## Unix Environment Configurations
 ###  Assumptions
 * System installed upon is, more or less, POSIX compliant.
-* Korn or Bash as the login shell, have not tested yet with ZSH
+* Tested only with Korn or Bash as the login shell
 ### Shell Configuration
 Configuration files and associated scripts to bootstrap my Linux/UNIX/POSIX Bash, Korn and other Shell environments.
 * Shell startup scripts
   * bash
   * ksh
-  * dash - not as login shell
+  * dash
-  * sh (assumed POSIX) - not as login shell
+  * sh (usually simlink to bash or dash)
-* Useful ~/bin Shell scripts
+* ~/bin Shell scripts
 * Vim configuration
 * Readline Library configuration
 * [installHome](installHome) installs everything into $HOME